mogzol/docker-nordvpn-tinyproxy/README.md

 The `USERNAME` and `PASSWORD` environment variables should be your NordVPN service credentials, not your regular username and password.
 See here for how to get those: https://support.nordvpn.com/General-info/1653315162/Changes-to-the-login-process-on-third-party-apps-and-routers.htm

-The `SERVER` environment variable should be whatever NordVPN server you want to connect to (for example `us5086.nordvpn.com`).
+The `SERVER` environment, if defined, variable should be whatever NordVPN server you want to connect to (for example `us5086.nordvpn.com`).
 You can use this page to find one: https://nordvpn.com/servers/tools/
+If you don't define a `SERVER` environment variable a randomly selected server will be selected for you from the regions listed [here](./scripts/auto-server-select.sh).

 If the VPN connection ever dies, the container will stop, so it is recommended to use the `--restart` option to have it automatically restart.